vitorm04/docs.pt-br/docs/framework/wcf/samples/configuration-sample.md

       </udpDiscoveryEndpoint>
 ```

- A seguir está a configuração completa do cliente usada na amostra.
+ A seguir está a configuração completa do cliente usada no exemplo.

 ```xml
 <configuration>